sivefunc/fdroid_auto/README.md

 ## :question: About <a name="about"></a>
 Fdroid-auto is a very little program that automates the process of uninstalling, downloading and installing [F-droid](https://f-droid.org) apk's through [ADB](https://developer.android.com/tools/adb).

-This is useful when doing Factory resets or changing of phone and don't want to deal with the repetitive task of [bootloop](https://en.wikipedia.org/wiki/Booting#Bootloop) while uninstalling because you didn't remember it was an important package or manually downloading F-droid apks by typing them into the search bar and then manually installing it.
+This is useful when doing Factory resets or changing of :iphone: phone and don't want to deal with the :repeat: repetitive task of :scream: [bootloop](https://en.wikipedia.org/wiki/Booting#Bootloop) while uninstalling because you didn't :brain: remember it was an important package or manually downloading F-droid apks by typing them into the search bar :mag: and then manually installing it.

 ## :file_folder: Installation <a name="installation"></a>